Hit the Road and Implement Your Cybersecurity Roadmap

 As you make your way through IG1 of the CIS Controls, you’ll sooner or later find the need to manage your systems’ secure configurations.
 This isn’t unique to the CIS Controls.
 A fundamental security practice called out in every security framework (including the CIS Controls) is to manage the security configuration of IT components.

-What’s more, all CIS Benchmarks are mapped to the CIS Controls – including IG1 – at the recommendation level upon their release.
+What’s more, all CIS Benchmarks map to the CIS Controls – including IG1 – at the recommendation level upon their release.
 This helps you harden your systems in accordance with essential cyber hygiene across your environments.

 Automate Your Hardening Efforts